frcteam573/Team573ProgrammingDocs/motionprofile.rst

 Robot Kinematics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is assumed by the trajectory generator we used above,
+This is assumed by the trajectory generator we used above.
+So unless your instrested in the theory behind it you can skip this section.

 In order to create motion profiles we must first describe the system, in our case a FRC robot with 6 wheel tank drive.
 Since there is a drop center, we assume a 2 wheel differental drive robot in our inital model.
 Since the robot stays on a flat floor, we can assume the field as a 2D plane.
 We used the information in the paper in the link below to determine the forward kinematics of the robot.